maryam-w07/Dental-Clinic-Voice-AI-Receptionist/README.md

 ## Running locally

 1. Clone the repository
 2. Create and activate a virtual environment
-3. Install dependencies(requirenments.txt)
+3. Install dependencies from `requirements.txt`
-4. Add `.env`, create a livekit cloud project and generate api keys for livekit cloud nd openai.
-5. for google calendar api,authenticate nd add your client_secret.json nd token.json(auto-generated).
-6. Go to the LiveKit Dashboard > Telephony.Purchase a number and create a Dispatch Rule.
+4. Create a `.env` file:
+   - Create a LiveKit Cloud project
+   - Generate API keys for **LiveKit Cloud** and **OpenAI**
+5. Set up Google Calendar API:
+   - Authenticate
+   - Add `client_secret.json`
+   - Generate `token.json` (auto-generated during auth)
+6. In the **LiveKit Dashboard**:
+   - Go to **Telephony**
+   - Purchase a phone number
+   - Create a **Dispatch Rule**
+     - Rule Type: `Individual`
-  Set the Rule Type to Individual and set the Agent Name to match your local agent's name.
+     - Agent Name: must match your local agent name
-8. Run the agent: you can either install livekit cli or use python agent.py start in ur project terminal.
+8. Run the agent locally: you can either install livekit cli or use python agent.py start in ur project terminal.

 ```
 python agent.py start
 ```

 ## Testing

 **Option A: Testing via Web**